Linguapress.com home

 MIKE: Yes, I think that brands are quite important.
 When I buy clothes, I tend to go for good brands, like Nike or Gap, 'cos you know they're good quality.

 TESSA: Well I think that's stupid, I really do.
-The only time I ever buy Nike or things like that is in the sales, when they're going cheap.
+The only time I ever buy Nike or things like that is in the sales, when they're cheap.
 Otherwise, designer brands are a complete rip-off as far as I'm concerned.
 I can't afford to pay twice as much as I need to, just to have Nike or CK.
 It's a total waste of money!

 MIKE: But it isn't, is it?
 I mean, you know you're getting good quality if you buy a well-known brand.

-TESSA: Maybe, but that doesn't mean the opposite's true, does it?I mean, when you buy a Nike baseball cap or something, you're really paying about thirty quid just to wear the logo!
+TESSA: Maybe, but that doesn't mean the opposite's true, does it?
+I mean, when you buy a branded baseball cap or something, you're really paying about forty quid just to wear the logo!
 You can get perfectly good quality for half the price without wasting your money on designer stuffcan't you?

 MIKE: Sometimes, yeah; but you can't be sure, can you?
 I mean, if you buy a pair of Nike trainers, you know you've got a good pair of shoes, and everyone else knows it too.